 NFPA 101, 2012 edition and NFPA 99, 2012 edition for General and Special Hospital, Private Psychiatric Hospital and Crisis Stabilization Unit, Ambulatory Surgical Center who receive Medicare reimbursements.

 NFPA 101, 2003 edition and NFPA 99, 2002 edition for each End Stage Renal Disease Facility, each Freestanding Emergency Medical Care Facility, each Special Care Facility and any Ambulatory Surgical Center or any hospital or CSU who does not receive Medicare reimbursements.

 When is an application required?

 An application is required for construction, erection, repair, remodeling, renovations, modifications, additions, alterations, removal, conversion, change of service(s), change of function, change of licensed beds or ESRD stations, change of licensed facility type, large/stationary equipment replacement, building system equipment upgrade, demolition, initial facility license or re-opening a closed General or Special Hospital, Private Psychiatric Hospital or Crisis Stabilization Unit, Ambulatory Surgical Center, End Stage Renal Disease Facility, Freestanding Emergency Medical Care Facility, or Special Care Facility.
 If a facility type is not mentioned above, do not submit project to the ARU.
-Refer to the Application Package Instructions, ARU-21 (PDF), and the Application Form, 3242 (PDF), from this website.
+Refer to the Application Package Instructions, ARU-21 (PDF), and submit the application through TULIP.

 When can construction, remodel, etc. (items mentioned in above paragraph) begin?